 - Are our IT/IS platforms serving the company’s current life cycle needs and are they scalable and flexible enough to support future life cycle needs?

-- We can we be better at customer interface and interaction?
+- How can we be better at customer interface and interaction?

-Questions 1 & 2 are straight forward and can be answered through an assessment.
-Questions 3-6 require a bit more information because they are strategic in nature and dependent on where the company is in its current lifecycle.
+These questions require that the leadership team clearly articulates its strategic direction.
+They require more information because they are strategic in nature and dependent on where the company is in its current lifecycle, especially if the company is at an Inflection Point.
 All companies go through five business life cycles as shown in the graphic below.

-At some point during the transition from growth to maturity, leadership recognizes that this patchwork cannot support the company’s future because it isn’t efficient or scalable.
+At various point in a company’s life cycle, leadership recognizes that it structure (technology, organization, business processes) cannot support the company’s future because it isn’t efficient or scalable.
 We have seen it in dozens of companies.
 As we peel back the layers of the problem, we find that there are many issues causing this.

 - Out of date IT infrastructure and software